mozilla-services/docs/README.rst

   https://docs.services.mozilla.com

-To build it you will need to install python and virtualenv, then do the following::
+To build it you will need to install python (see .python-version for supported version) and virtualenv, then do the following::

     $ make build